Dhamareshwarakumar/Namaste-NodeJS/Chapter 01 - Intro to NodeJS/01_Intro-to-nodejs.md

 ### Why Node.js is created?

--   Before Node.js servers are built using [Apache Http Server](https://httpd.apache.org), which has blocking I/O.
+-   Before Node.js, most of the servers are built using [Apache Http Server](https://httpd.apache.org), which has blocking I/O.
 -   So the intention is to create a server with Non-Blocking I/O.

 ### History of Node.js?